-Now let’s move onto taking a closer look at the distillers in my Top 5 in the reviews below.
-In each review, I offer my thoughts along with the pros and cons reported by current owners.
+Now let’s move on to taking a closer look at the distillers in my Top 5 in the reviews below.
+In each review, I offer my thoughts along with the pros and cons.

 Mophorn Water Distiller

 The Mophorn countertop model is the cheapest water distiller on the market that’s worth it.
 Compared to the other models in my Top 5, it costs significantly less across the board.
 Mophorn found a way to offer the same features found in premium and other budget distillers for a fraction of the price.
-Despite the savings, Mophorn reviews are mostly positive, with more than enough reviews to draw concrete conclusions.
+Despite the savings, Mophorn feedback is mostly positive, with more than enough info to draw concrete conclusions.